MetaAstronaut/vadim-group-website-v2/src/content/pages/home-repairs.md

 **Response Times:**

-- Priority assessment: within 2-4 hours via WhatsApp
+- Priority assessment: within 2-4 hours via Facebook Messenger
 - Scheduling: within 24-48 hours depending on scope
 - Clear communication throughout the process

 **How It Works:**

-Send photos and a brief description via WhatsApp.
+Send photos and a brief description via Facebook Messenger.
 We'll assess urgency, provide timeline, and prioritize your project in our schedule.

 ---